 Cryptocurrency funds are a new breed of investment funds that have emerged in the last few years to capitalize on the opportunity that digital currencies and tokens provide to financial investors.

-Since the first bitcoin fund was launched in 2013, over 700 cryptocurrency funds have been launched, according to Crypto Fund Research, with over 100 new funds joining the fray in 2018 alone.
+Since the first bitcoin fund was launched in 2013, over 800 cryptocurrency funds have been launched, according to Crypto Fund Research.
 Needless to say, this new market segment of the fund management industry is growing.

 For this review, we evaluated several of these funds, looking at key performance indicators including their assets under management, number of employees, and tenure.
 The data used was primarily supplied by Crypto Fund List and Crypto Fund Research.

 |Fund Name||Description||Assets Under Management||Launch Date ||Number of Employees||Score|

 |Polychain Capital||Polychain Capital, founded by Olaf Carlson-Wee, the first employe at Coinbase, seeks to provide its investors with "exceptional" returns through active management strategies.
 The fund invests in digital currencies and not companies.||$1.04 billion per Crypto Fund List||2016||10||4.1|

 |Pantera Bitcoin Fund||This fund announced in July 2018 that it had generated a lifetime return of more than 10,000%, after fees and expenses, since opening in July 2013.
 (Source: Pantera Capital Medium Post).
 The fund's lifetime return surpassed 25,000% in December 2017, according to a New York Times Article.||$810 million per Crypto Fund List||2013||6||4|